skupperproject/skupper-website/input/start/index.md

 ### Place the command on your path

-The steps that follow assume `skupper` is on your path.
-You can achieve this however you prefer.
-For example, this is how you might install it in your home directory:
+The subsequent steps assume `skupper` is on your path.
+As an example, this is how you might install it in your home directory:

     $ mkdir -p ~/bin
     $ export PATH=$PATH:~/bin
     $ mv skupper ~/bin

-### Check that the command works
+### Check the command

 To test your installation, run the `skupper` command with no arguments.
 You should see a usage summary.